The 5+ Club Supported Site

-2) The Masters of Arts in Teaching (MAT) in Physics Teaching with Initial Licensure is a one year plus one summer program intended for applicants with a Bachelors degree in physics.
+The project builds upon recently established efforts which include an internal BU grant, through which they have begun transformation of their two large introductory physics courses and a new 4-year track by which students can receive both a physics degree and teaching licensure.
+The B.Sc. in Physics Teaching with Initial Licensure requires 32 credits of undergraduate physics or equivalent.
+The Masters of Arts in Teaching (MAT) in Physics Teaching with Initial Licensure is a one year plus one summer program intended for applicants with a Bachelors degree in physics.
 As part of the MAT, the students are expected to take three additional graduate level courses in the Department of Physics.

 See how Boston University's TIR, Mark Greenman, is bringing together physics teacher from around Massachusetts and surrounding areas with the Physics Teacher Network.